-The analysis that has been conducted to provide your mother/fatherline results is completely different from the way that your family ancestry results have been analysed.
-Our mother/fatherline testing results in your maternal/paternal haplogroup assignment, which is your "branch" of the human family tree, from your mother's/father's side.
-You will share an ancient ancestor with everyone who shares your haplogroup.
+The analysis that has been conducted to provide your maternal and paternal ancestry is completely different from the way that your family ancestry results have been analysed.